Holiday-Vacation | Commonly Confused Words

 /vəˈkeɪʃən/

-A period of time when someone takes a break from work to relax or travel
+A period when someone does not work and goes to relax or travel.

 Examples: